 Place them in high humidity, which can prove to be a challenge during the winter season.
 Utilize a humidifier.

-The common issue is yellow leaves if you notice the plant sprouting yellow leaves it’s an indication there’s something wrong with your watering schedule.
+If you notice the plant sprouting yellow leaves it’s an indication there’s something wrong with your watering schedule.

 Whenever you are watering, you should always use your finger to test the soil first.